Science Department Frequently Asked Questions

 All McGraw Hill Connect codes come with a digital copy of the text book (eBook).
 You may purchase a "bundled" package at the bookstore where the Connect code is sold with a hard copy of the book.
 You also have the option of adding a 3-hole punched copy of the book if you purchase through the McGraw Hill website.
 Note: purchasing Connect codes from alternative sites, e.g. Amazon, will not guarantee you the associated eBook.

 Will my access code for McGraw-Hill’s Connect work for another class?

 It depends.
-Connect codes are tied to specific textbooks, so your code for you first-semester class (BIO 111, BIO 168, CHM 151) should work for the second semester course (BIO 112, BIO 169, CHM 152) provided they’re using the same textbook for both semesters.
+Connect codes are tied to specific textbooks, so your code for your first-semester class (BIO 111, BIO 168, CHM 151) should work for the second semester course (BIO 112, BIO 169, CHM 152) provided they’re using the same textbook for both semesters.
 However, your code isn’t valid for a completely different course.
 For example, the BIO 111 code won’t work for BIO 168 or CHM 151.

-Can I take the second course in a sequence (Bio 112, CHM 152, etc) if I earned a D in the first (BIO 111, CHM 151, etc)?
+Can I take the second course in a sequence (BIO 112, CHM 152, etc) if I earned a D in the first (BIO 111, CHM 151, etc)?

 No. The minimum requirement is a C or better in the prerequisite course.